 - 4.3 When resolving an ethical issue, a Member in Business should document the substance of the issue and details of any discussions held, and conclusions reached concerning that issue.
-A Member shall take qualitative as well as quantitative factors into account when evaluating the significance of an ethical issue, and be alert to the fact that reassessment of the issue may need to occur on an ongoing basis SC 14, 15.
-The Member should take into account the materiality of the matter under consideration, assessing both the qualitative and quantitative aspects of materiality and be alert to the fact that reassessment of materiality may need to occur on an ongoing basis.
-If, after exhausting all relevant possibilities, the ethical conflict remains unresolved, a Member shall, where possible, refuse to remain associated with the matter creating the conflict.
-The Member shall determine whether, in the circumstances, it is appropriate to withdraw from the Engagement Team or specific assignment, or to resign altogether from the engagement, the Firm or the employing organisation. - 4.4 The action of resignation is a last resort by a Member, as it indicates lack of resolution of a problem, and possible continuing disadvantage of organisation stakeholders as a result, but it is preferable to association with a continuing breach of ethical standards.
-When confronted with a situation where resignation is an option, Members should seek further guidance from the Code (e.g. paragraphs 300.15, 320.6 and 330.4).
-It is not required that the Member specify their reason for resignation. - 4.54 The case studies in Section 13 illustrate the application of the fundamental principles and the types of safeguards that can be implemented.
+The Member should take into account the materiality of the matter under consideration, assessing both the qualitative and quantitative aspects of materiality and be alert to the fact that reassessment of materiality may need to occur on an ongoing basis. - 4.4 The case studies in Section 13 illustrate the application of the fundamental principles and the types of safeguards that can be implemented.
 The case studies follow the structured approach noted above in analysing the relevant ethical considerations.
 These case studies are not intended to be, nor should they be interpreted as, an exhaustive list of all circumstances likely to be experienced by Members in Business that create threats to compliance with the fundamental principles of the Code.
-Consequently, it is not sufficient for Members to seek compliance merely comply with in situations corresponding with these case studies.
-Members need to apply the principles of the Code to all situations facing them in which compliance with the fundamental principles of the Code are at risk, the particular circumstances they face.
-5. Threats and safeguards Threats - 5.1 Compliance with the Code may be threatened by a broad range of circumstances and relationships.
+Consequently, it is not sufficient for Members to merely comply with these case studies.
+Members should apply the principles of the Code to the particular circumstance they face.
+5. Threats and safeguards Threats 5.1 Compliance with the Code may be threatened by a broad range of circumstances and relationships.
 Any given circumstance may create more than one threat, and the threats that arise may affect compliance with more than one fundamental principle.
 A Member in Business is required to implement safeguards to eliminate the threats or reduce them to an Acceptable Level so that compliance with the fundamental principles is not compromised. - 5.2 Threats to the fundamental principles are discussed in Part A General Application of the Code.
 Threats fall into one or more of the following categories: - (a) Self-interest the threat that a financial or other interest will inappropriately influence the judgment or behaviour of a Member in Business; - (b) Self-review the threat that a Member in Business will not appropriately evaluate the results of a previous judgment or service performed by the Member or another individual within the Employer, on which the Member in Business will rely when forming a judgement as part of providing a current service; - (c) Advocacy the threat that a Member in Business will promote the Employer's position to the point that the Member's objectivity is compromised; - (d) Familiarity the threat that due to a long or close relationship with the Employer, a Member in Business will be too sympathetic to the Employer's interests or will accept the Employer's view on certain matters without sufficient scrutiny; and - (e) Intimidation the threat that a Member in Business will be deterred from acting objectively because of actual or perceived pressures, including attempts to exercise undue influence over the Member.
-Safeguards - 5.3 The Code classifies safeguards that may eliminate or reduce threats faced by Members in Business to Acceptable Levels into two broad categories: - safeguards created by the profession, legislation or regulation; and - safeguards in the work environment.
+Safeguards - 5.3 The Code classifies safeguards that may eliminate or reduce threats faced by Members in Business to Acceptable Levels into two broad categories: - · safeguards created by the profession, legislation or regulation; and - safeguards in the work environment.